Whoaa512/starred/README.md

 - [apenwarr/git-subtrac](https://github.com/apenwarr/git-subtrac) - Keep the content for your git submodules all in one place: the parent repo.
 - [patchbay-pub/patchbay](https://github.com/patchbay-pub/patchbay) - Libary and CLI tools for interacting with patchbay servers
 - [patchbay-pub/patchbay-simple-server](https://github.com/patchbay-pub/patchbay-simple-server) - Intended to serve as a starting point for a self-hostable version of patchbay
-- [mikefarah/yq](https://github.com/mikefarah/yq) - yq is a portable command-line YAML, JSON and XML processor
+- [mikefarah/yq](https://github.com/mikefarah/yq) - yq is a portable command-line YAML, JSON, XML, CSV and properties processor
 - [slackhq/nebula](https://github.com/slackhq/nebula) - A scalable overlay networking tool with a focus on performance, simplicity and security
 - [xo/usql](https://github.com/xo/usql) - Universal command-line interface for SQL databases
 - [anacrolix/torrent](https://github.com/anacrolix/torrent) - Full-featured BitTorrent client package and utilities